ironicbadger/pms-wiki/docs/03-installation/manual-install-proxmox.md

 #### Mounting Samba via fstab

-On a remote system you might wish to mount your samba shares permanently using `/etc/fstab`.
-Ensure that client has its equivalent of `smbclient` installed (see above) and then put the following into the `/etc/fstab` file:
+On a remote system, you may want to mount Samba shares permanently using `/etc/fstab`.
+Make sure the client has its equivalent of `smbclient` installed, then add an entry like this to `/etc/fstab`.

 ```
 //SERVER/sharename /mnt/mountpoint cifs _netdev,username=myuser,password=mypass 0 0
 ```

-Ensure the mountpoint exists.
-If it doesn't, create it with `mkdir /mnt/mountpoint`.
-Also make sure to set `smbpasswd` as described above.
+Make sure the mountpoint exists.
+If it does not, create it with `mkdir /mnt/mountpoint`.
+Also make sure `smbpasswd` is configured as described above.

 ### NFS

-Once again, the [Arch Wiki](https://wiki.archlinux.org/index.php/NFS#Installation) is the best place to dive _deep_ on NFS, and there really is a lot of great information in that article.
+Once again, the [Arch Wiki](https://wiki.archlinux.org/index.php/NFS#Installation) is the best place to go deeper on NFS.
+There is a lot of useful information in that article.

-There isn't much call for NFS these days for home use and we've found most users can get by with only samba quite happily.
-If you need NFS, you'll know it.
+NFS is less common for home media server use these days.
+Most users can get by happily with Samba alone.
+If you need NFS, you will probably know why.

-* Install the required server package with:
+* Install the required server package.

 ```
 apt install nfs-kernel-server
 ```

-* Create a list of exports in `/etc/exports` that looks something like this:
+* Create a list of exports in `/etc/exports` that looks something like this.

 ```
 /mnt/storage        192.168.1.0/24(rw,sync,crossmnt,fsid=0)
 ```

-* If the NFS server is running you will need to re-export for changes to take effect.
-Do that with:
+* If the NFS server is running, re-export shares for changes to take effect.

 ```
 exportfs -arv
 ```

-* View the current exports with:
+* View the current exports.

 ```
 exportfs -v